 Instructors can work on the Grade Center using Excel, however for the best results it is important to first download the Grade Center from Blackboard.
 This ensures that the file will be properly formatted when it is uploaded back into Blackboard for students to view.
 Any new columns created in Excel will have to be made numeric after uploading the file to Blackboard.

-You can work on your Blackboard Grade Center on your computer and upload the edited spreadsheet into Blackboard to allow students to see their current grades.
+Once you download your Grade Center, you can work on your Blackboard Grade Center on your computer and upload the edited spreadsheet back into Blackboard to allow students to see their current grades.

 Did you know that you can create categories of students in the grade center called “Smart Views”?
 A Smart View is a focused look at students the Grade Center.
 It shows only the data that matches a set of criteria, such as section number in a lecture course, those in a certain group (if you assign groups work for instance), or those students who are grad students/undergrad in a mixed course.
 Smart Views are useful to quickly find information when the Grade Center includes a great number of students and columns.